Introduction to Survival Analysis in R

 Output:

 Here, the columns are- futime – survival times fustat – whether survival time is censored or not age - age of patient rx – one of two therapy regimes resid.ds – regression of tumors ecog.ps – performance of patients according to standard ECOG criteria.
 Here as we can see, age is a continuous variable.
 So this should be converted to a binary variable.
 What should be the threshold for this?
-Let’s compute its mean, so we can choose the cutoff.
+Let’s compute its mean so that we can choose the cutoff.

 mean(ovarian$age)